ImAKappa/ImaginaryCTF2024/writeups/web-p2c/WRITEUP.md

 > I forgot to take a screenshot while the challenge server was still live, but the actual flag was `ictf{d1_color_picker_fr_2ce0dd3d}`

+> Some other participants used a much simpler webhook attack thing, but I didn't know about webhook attacks while attempting this challenge.
+> Even if it's a bit more convoluted, I'm happy with my solution.

 ---

 Writeup by ImAKappa, for ImaginaryCTF 2024.